-Parents are encouraged to attend special events that are scheduled during the year (i.e., Open House, Orientations, Parent Coffees, My Special Family Week, Parent Workshops, Lectures, Family Picnic, School Clean-Up Day and more).
+Parents are encouraged to attend special events that are scheduled during the year (e.g., Open House, Orientations, Parent Coffees, My Special Family Week, Parent Workshops, Lectures, Family Picnic, School Clean-Up Day, and more).

 AbsencesPlease call to advise ZHPP any time your child will be absent or more than 30 minutes late.

-Conflict ResolutionIf a parent has a conflict involving a teacher, the classroom curriculum or class dynamics, that parent should speak directly to the teacher.
-If the parent is not comfortable talking to the teacher, or the concern relates to a school policy, please speak with ZHPP’s director, Monica Sommer or the Co-Chairpersons.
+Conflict ResolutionIf a parent has a conflict involving a teacher, the classroom curriculum, or class dynamics, that parent should speak directly with the teacher.
+If the parent is not comfortable talking with the teacher, or the concern relates to a school policy, please speak with ZHPP’s Director, Jessica Joy, or the Board Co-Chairpersons.

-DisciplineThe adults at ZHPP will use age-appropriate positive guidance techniques that children understand and which help them experience positive social relationships and develop positive self-esteem.
-Our goal is to facilitate the development of self control in children.
+DisciplineThe adults at ZHPP will use age-appropriate positive guidance techniques that children understand and that help them experience positive social relationships and develop positive self-esteem.
+Our goal is to facilitate the development of self-control in children.